For the Love of Lily

 The three-petal lily, also known as the fleur de lis, represents faith, hope and charity and lilies of all sorts are tied to symbolism associated with religion, purity, new life.
 My maternal grandmother’s name was Lily but I never met her, but in small ways across the entirety of my life, I’ve felt her presence and I’m only now beginning to understand.

-No one in my family knew until recently that we had French ancestry, tied to my grandmother Lily.
+No one in my family knew until recently that we had French ancestry, tied to his parents.
 My dad, had he known, would’ve been gobsmacked for sure!
 I begged and pleaded with him so that I could study abroad in France – not once, but twice – and I was entranced by old stone, scrollwork and images of fleur de lis wherever I found them in my travels.
 Years later, I realized how strongly the imagery of three lilies – no matter how abstract or scrolly – figured into my home and hearth sensibilities.

 I appreciate all types of interior design, but I’ve always been drawn to representations of lilies in traditional home decor.
 To test my theory about their pervasiveness, I stepped away from writing this piece to snap a few random photos of things in our home which conjure “lily-like” designs.
 Here’s the photo collage I created of the pics: